NLx Frequently Asked Questions

 Q: Who is participating in the NLx?

-A: All 50 state workforce agencies, plus Puerto Rico, Guam, and the District of Columbia, have signed participation agreements with DirectEmployers Association (DE), which run through 2027.
+A: All 50 state workforce agencies, plus District of Columbia, Guam, Puerto Rico, and the U.S. Virgin Islands have signed participation agreements with DirectEmployers Association (DE), which run through 2027.
 DE provides the technology services and operations for the NLx.
-All 53 NASWA members receive job feeds from DE and integrate them in their job banks per their individual policies and procedures.
+All 54 NASWA members receive job feeds from DE and integrate them in their job banks per their individual policies and procedures.

 Q: Where are the NLx jobs distributed?